countable-web/open-source-corporation/hr/FRONT_END_POSTING.md

 Your application must include a resume, portfolio links, and a cover letter of 200 words explaining why we may be a good fit.
 Convince me that you're interested in our being part of our mission (see documentation link above).
 If you help achieve it, there are stock and cash bonuses available.

-We are looking for a someone who is very good with at 3 of the following areas.
+Countable wants to hire people who are both technically strong and are self-motivated, creative problem solvers.
+We are looking for a someone who is very good with at least 3 of the following skill areas.
 You should have a portfolio that demonstrates it.

 1. CSS and HTML
 2. UI Design in Photoshop, Sketch or other tools for front end mockups.